Professional Discipline & Regulatory

-A selection of Mark’s cases includes:
+A selection of Mark’s recent cases includes:

 - HCPC v X (2020): Successfully resisted HCPC’s application for interim suspension for a paramedic alleged to have misinterpreted ECG results and not hospitalised an elderly patient who died of a heart attack later that night.

 - HCPC v B (2019): Defence of advanced paramedic working in hospital A&E accused of failing to examine properly a 20 month old child, failing to identify signs of sepsis and failing to provide life-saving treatment.
 The child died within hours of the examination.
 B also faced criticism that in over 20 other cases, he failed to undertake competent examinations and/or complete records appropriately.
 A number of allegations, together with lack of competence contention dismissed on a submission at the end of HCPC case.
 The only facts proved were those admitted by B and the Panel found no misconduct and thus no FTP impairment.